Epidemiology of extensively drug-resistant tuberculosis

 Mycobacterium tuberculosis is an ancient human pathogen, which has plagued countless human societies despite the introduction of curative and preventive therapy in the last century .
 In recent years, international attention has turned toward the evolving burden of drug resistance.
 Multidrug-resistant tuberculosis (MDR-TB) has emerged in epidemic proportions in the wake of widespread HIV infection in the world's poorest populations, including sub-Saharan Africa.
 Extensively drug-resistant tuberculosis (XDR-TB) was first reported in 2006 but has now been documented on six continents .
 These trends are critically important for global health, since drug-resistant tuberculosis (TB) mortality rates are high and second- and third-line agents for the treatment of drug-resistant TB are less potent and less tolerable than first-line therapies.

 This topic will focus specifically on the epidemiology and clinical features of XDR-TB.
 Information on MDR-TB, drug-susceptible TB, and the diagnosis of tuberculosis are discussed in detail elsewhere.
-(See "Clinical manifestations and complications of pulmonary tuberculosis" and "Epidemiology, clinical manifestations, and diagnosis of tuberculosis in HIV-infected patients" and "Treatment and prevention of drug-resistant tuberculosis" and "Diagnosis and treatment of extensively drug-resistant tuberculosis".)
+(See "Clinical manifestations and complications of pulmonary tuberculosis" and "Epidemiology, clinical manifestations, and diagnosis of tuberculosis in HIV-infected patients" and "Treatment of drug-resistant pulmonary tuberculosis in adults".)